Mercy Health (Ohio and Kentucky): Sponsors

 These Catholic organizations co-sponsor Mercy Health: the Sisters of Mercy, South Central Community; the Sisters of Mercy, Mid-Atlantic Community; the Sisters of Humility of Mary; and the Sisters of Charity of Montreal.

 Hospitals

 Mercy Health serves seven markets: Cincinnati, Toledo, Youngstown, Lima, Lorain and Springfield in Ohio and Paducah and Irvine in Kentucky.

 Cincinnati, Ohio

-In the Cincinnati area, there are five hospitals:
+In the Cincinnati area, there are six hospitals: